belak/blog/content/about.md

   focused zsh plugins aimed at making the default experience better.
 This is what I personally use in my dotfiles.
 - [prezto](https://github.com/sorin-ionescu/prezto) - A ZSH configuration
-  framework designed to provide a number of convenient modules with sane defaults, aliases and more.
+  framework designed to provide a number of convenient modules with sensible defaults, aliases and more.
 I am one of the maintainers and have been focusing on fixing and cleaning up old issues and pull requests.